chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

 Until now, all descriptions of automatic program repair are too abstract.
 So let's discuss how each step can be achieved in reality.
 I will be using the following toy example throughout this blog to help me explain each step:

-A function that supposed to return the sum of two integers:
+A function that is supposed to return the sum of two integers:
 ```python
 def sum(a, b):
   if(a >= 10):